Contrary to what one might think, the European Convention on Human Rights is not a standard of the European Union.

 Only the European Court of Human Rights can interpret the European Convention on Human Rights.

-The Court may be seized of a petition by any person who considers himself a victim of a violation of his rights or freedoms, guaranteed by the Convention and the petitions are necessarily directed against a Contracting State of the Convention.
+The Court may seize an application by any person who considers himself the victim of a violation of his rights or freedoms, guaranteed by the Convention and the applications are necessarily directed against a Contracting State of the Convention.

-To appeal to the Court, the applicant must have exhausted all internal remedies (Article 35 ECHR)
+To apply to the Court, the applicant must have exhausted all internal remedies (Article 35 ECHR)

 Chapter 4.
 Source of Law

 - The European Convention on Human Rights in itself;

 - 13 additional protocols (most of which modify the text of the Convention).

 Chapter 5.
 Balance of the different principles of the ECHR